Bellian/Godot-Translation-Tool/README.md

 ## Notes on export-key highlighting

-- Keys are highlighted while they are actively clicked/copied so you can clearly see which key you just copied.
+- Keys are highlighted red until you click them and copy them to your clipboard.
 - If you edit a label, its key will be regenerated and the highlight will be reset to draw attention to the change.

 ## Screenshots